mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 In all other scenarios, we should probably enforce explicit conversions.

-The kinds of inter-library conversions can be easily configured in partial specializations of conversion traits in the **mp-units** library.
+The kinds of inter-library conversions can be easily configured in specializations of conversion traits in the **mp-units** library.
 Conversion traits should provide a static data member convertible to `bool`.
 If the value is `true`, then the conversion is `explicit`.
 Otherwise, if the value is `false`, implicit conversions will be allowed.